 The user says they’ve tried a ton of other brands too, but this one is the best.
 The review, with pictures attached, showed vibrant, soft-looking hair.

 So if it’s good quality, what could be bad about it?
 Mostly the bleeding, it seems.

 One comment reads, “Mine won’t stop bleeding!
 No matter how much I try to wash any access crap that’s stuck to my scalp it just continues to bleed out.
 And I’m over two weeks into having it.”
 This would certainly be frustrating as it could ruin shirts and possibly carpets.

-To see if we could get a little more information to back up these statements, we consulted Chick Advisor.
+To see if I could get a little more information to back up these statements, I consulted Chick Advisor.
 The review site showed a 4/5 star rating for the brand from 23 reviews.